Kannamkulangara

-Kannankulangara/Kannamkulangara is a desam [area] in the Southern part of Thrissur which is a part of OR intersected with Koorkenchery; in Kerala state, South India.
+Kannankulangara/Kannamkulangara is an area in the Southern part of Thrissur which is a part of OR intersected with Koorkenchery; in Kerala state, South India.

 Kannankulangara is a commercial and residential area in Thrissur, Kerala, India.
-It is very closer to the city starting from Sakthan Thampuran Bus stand and extending towards Chiyyaram and Koorkenchery Maheswara Temple.
+It is very closer to the city starting from Sakthan Thampuran.
+Bus stand and extending towards Chiyyaram and Koorkenchery Maheswara Temple.

 Kannankulangara is Ward 33 of Thrissur Municipal Corporation.

-Kannankulangara is home to the Mahavishnu Temple and Christ the King Church.
+Kannankulangara is home to the Mahavishnu Temple, Sreekrishna Temple and Christ the King Church.